 This is for the daily care of the aquarium.
 If we talk about weekly care, it primarily consists of changing the water.
 Also, the list of weekly operations includes a thorough cleaning of glasses and all decorative elements, cutting of aquatic plants, cleaning the soil and washing the filter.

-During the water change, most aquarists use a special device to change the substrate.
+During the water change, most aquarists use a unique device to change the substrate.
 You can drain the soil and remove detritus from its surface.
-You should do it with extreme caution in order not to disrupt the general structure of the soil.
-Ignorance of this rule can seriously disrupt the bioprocessing of organic waste that occurs inside the aqueous substrate.
-You can also disrupt the bottom filtration if you constantly move the soil layer.
+You should do it with extreme caution in order not to disrupt the general structure of the ground.
+Ignorance of this rule can severely disturb the bioprocessing of organic waste that occurs inside the aqueous substrate.
+You can also disrupt the bottom filtration if you continuously move the soil layer.

 Solid grains and particles that float in an aquarium do absolutely no harm to the fish.
 They also secrete invisible excrement in the form of ammonia.
 In high concentrations, it can be toxic to aquarium inhabitants.
-It turns out that removing solid parts from the aquarium is only half the battle.
+It turns out that removing substantial parts from the aquarium is only half the battle.
 Do not worry much about this.
-This situation is normal in the aquarium system.
-Bacteria of nitrogen recycle waste, provided that the aquarium has normal biological balance.
+This situation is typical in the aquarium system.
+Bacteria of nitrogen recycle waste, provided that the aquarium has an average biological balance.
 There are situations when the aquarium environment looks very clean, and there’s nothing to complain about, but the concentration of ammonia with nitrates just rolls over.
-This can happen only when the intensity of the nitrogen cycle is seriously impaired, and all the toxic substances in the aquarium are not completely processed.
+This can happen only when the intensity of the nitrogen cycle is severely impaired, and all the toxic substances in the aquarium are not completely processed.

 Aquarium filter care depends on the type of filter.
-Filters can be biological, mechanical and chemical.
-If you clean your fish tank according to the instructions, it will all be quite easy.
+Filters can be biological, mechanical, and chemical.
+If you clean your fish tank according to the instructions, it will all be quite straightforward.

 The bottom line